apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

     [Sample MapR Drill DSN]
     # Description: DSN Description.
-    # This key is not necessary and is only to give a description of the data source.
+    # This key is not necessary and only describes the data source.
     Description=Sample MapR Drill ODBC Driver DSN
-    # Driver: The location where the ODBC driver is installed to.
+    # Driver: The location where the ODBC driver is installed.
     Driver=/opt/mapr/drillodbc/lib/universal/libmaprdrillodbc.dylib

     # The DriverUnicodeEncoding setting is only used for SimbaDM